 The cost-avoidance for the plan was substantial – more than $200,000 per year from that single claim.
 More importantly, the appropriate medication dose was provided to the member.
 The member’s drug regimen changed from four syringes per month (one per week) to one per month, which is a significant change for the member’s quality of life.
 A mistake could have occurred in the transfer of information, but the point is that this intervention resulted in a better outcome for everyone involved.

 During a large case review, the RxBenefits clinical team discovered an issue with a member taking Gattex® for short bowel syndrome.
-Gattex is prescribed on a weight-based dosing regimen, and the medication comes in 5mL vials, but there is 3.7mg per vial.
+Gattex is prescribed on a weight-based dosing regimen, and the medication comes in 5mL vials, but there is only 3.7mg in each vial.
 Each vial costs more than $40,000.
-In this case, the doctor’s prescription was based on this particular member’s weight, which was calculated at needing 3.8mg, and so the patient need two vials per month for their dosing.
+In this case, the doctor’s prescription was based on this particular member’s weight, which was calculated to need 3.8mg, and so the patient needs two vials per month for their dosing.
 However, people with short bowel syndrome can have fluctuations in weight.

 The RxBenefits clinical team flagged this claim and reached out to the physician.
-The clinical review found that the member had in fact lost weight and only one vial was needed to meet the specific dose requirements of the medication.
-Optimizing this dose saved the plan $40,000.
-This example shows how important it is, especially with weight-based medications, to be diligent in understanding where the break points are for the dosing and to stay in contact with the member and physician to maintain appropriate dosing at all times.
+The clinical review found that the member had in fact lost weight, and only one vial was needed to meet the specific dose requirements of the medication.
+Optimizing this dose saved the plan $40,000 per month.
+This example shows how important it is, especially with weight-based medications, to be diligent in understanding where the breakpoints are for dosing and to stay in contact with the member and physician to maintain appropriate dosing at all times.

 Employers want to do the best that they can for their employees.
 A data-driven clinical oversight strategy that uses detailed data analytics, appropriate authorizations, and independent pharmacist reviews can help your clients optimize the clinical and economic value of their pharmacy benefit plan.